E-wave112/fake_space/README.md

 ### Demo Example

-* The snapshots below shows an instance where the api gets a requested with the right inputs and then the machine learning system then infers the authenticity of the news. it all happens in a two way process!
+* The snapshots below shows an instance where the api gets a request with the right inputs and then the machine learning system then infers the authenticity of the news. it all happens in a two way process!

 - Step 1 : user inputs the relevant data

 ![request_image](snapshot_1.png)

-- Step 2 : the systems predicts the authenticity of the news (score of 1 indicates an authentic news while a score of 0 indicates otherwise)
+- Step 2 : the system predicts the authenticity of the news (score of 1 indicates an authentic news while a score of 0 indicates otherwise)

 ![response_image](snapshot_2.png)